EverOddish/PokeStreamer-Tools/README.md

      * Yes!
  * Do these work on fan-made games?
      * No!
+ * Can you send me ROMs or a place to find ROMs?
+     * No!
+ROM sharing is illegal.
+Buy the game legally, and dump it to a file.
+     * If using Citra, instructions are here: https://github.com/citra-emu/citra/wiki/Dumping-Game-Cartridges
  * What if my question isn't answered here?
      * Tweet [@EverOddish](https://twitter.com/everoddish)

 ### Credits

- * A huge thank you to FractalFusion and MKDasher of Pokemon Speed Runs for their initial Lua script work! http://forums.pokemonspeedruns.com/viewtopic.php?t=314
+ * Thank you to FractalFusion and MKDasher of Pokemon Speed Runs for their initial Lua script work http://forums.pokemonspeedruns.com/viewtopic.php?t=314
+ * Thank you to the contributors at https://projectpokemon.org for their reverse engineering of Pokemon games
+ * Thank you to the developers of Citra for reviewing and accepting my contribution of adding scripting support to Citra
- * A huge thank you to PokemonChallenges for helping me test all this!
+ * Thank you to PokemonChallenges for helping me test all this!
 (Check him out at http://twitch.tv/PokemonChallenges)
- * A huge thank you to the contributors at https://projectpokemon.org for their reverse engineering of Pokemon games